Sarizonn/arinze_networking/Readme.md

 All inbound traffic is permitted through the following ports from any source address `0.0.0.0/0` according to the system security group rules:

 * HTTP: Port 80
-* SSH: Port 22 (Note: Restrict this in a production environment)
+* SSH: Port 22 (This is restricted in a production environment)
 * HTTPS: Port 443

 ---